AurumByte/Glass/IDE/Quantum/Quantum.md

 Start by cloning the repository with `git clone https://github.com/Light-Lens/Quantum`.

 ## The Plan
 The plan for Quantum is to make it a Powerful but Easy to use IDE/Code editor, We want to make it so powerful that it can be used to code in any programming language you want.
-Right now Quantum uses One Dark Pro theme for it but in future it will be using it's own Custom theme.

 ## Main Features to Come
 - Intellisense